-- 1.15.3.1 The make, model, version and application of the smart sensor/actuator subjected to assessment shall be clearly identified and it shall be confirmed that the type testing applies (ie that the smart sensor/actuator subject to previous tests was fully representative of the smart sensor/actuator being assessed).
-The licensee shall ensure that the installed smart sensors/actuators are the same versions as those subjected to assessment. - 1.15.3.2 The licensee's procurement arrangements shall ensure that technology changes from conventional sensor/actuator to smart sensor/actuator are recognised.
+1.15.3.1 The make, model, version and application of the smart sensor/actuator subjected to assessment shall be clearly identified and it shall be confirmed that the type testing applies (ie that the smart sensor/actuator subject to previous tests was fully representative of the smart sensor/actuator being assessed).
+The licensee shall ensure that the installed smart sensors/actuators are the same versions as those subjected to assessment.

+1.15.3.2 The licensee's procurement arrangements shall ensure that technology changes from conventional sensor/actuator to smart sensor/actuator are recognised.

-- 1.15.3.3 The licensee shall demonstrate that the smart sensor/actuator has the functional and performance properties appropriate for the intended application. - 1.15.3.4 The licensee shall define the safety class of the smart sensor/actuator.
-The class shall be determined in accordance with chapter 1.2 and will be the same as the class of the system in which the smart sensor/actuator is embedded unless justified otherwise. - 1.15.3.5 The smart sensor/actuator dependability (safety, reliability, availability) properties necessary to satisfy the plant application requirements shall be identified and documented by the licensee.
+1.15.3.3 The licensee shall demonstrate that the smart sensor/actuator has the functional and performance properties appropriate for the intended application.

+1.15.3.4 The smart sensor/actuator properties necessary to satisfy the plant application requirements shall be identified and documented by the licensee.
 This documented identification is essential for two reasons: (i) in its absence, one would not know what the safety properties to be justified are; and (ii) the identification helps to circumscribe the evidence which is needed.
+(See also 1.2.3.4, and 1.13 if applicable).